 On the Mac, turning on Night Vision Mode will show the entire desktop, and all other applications that are running, red.
 Turning off Night Vision Mode, or exiting TheSkyX restores the screen colors.

 Under Windows, by default, turning on Night Vision Mode reddens only TheSkyX’s main window.
-In order to change the desktop colors, you must configure TheSkyX to use a Windows Theme.
+To change the color of the desktop, you must configure TheSkyX to use a Windows Theme.
 See the “Night Vision Setup (Display Menu)” below for details.

-TheSkyX on Windows allows you to change screen elements or both screen elements and the Windows theme to red.
+TheSkyX for Windows allows you to change screen elements or both screen elements and the Windows theme to red.
 (You can learn more about Windows Themes by searching Windows help.)
 Each method has advantages and disadvantages.
 Together they can provide an effective way to minimize screen brightness that should satisfy even the most discriminating astronomer.

 The Night Vision Setup window lets you configure how colors are changed when entering and exiting Night Vision Mode.

 When the Change Windows Desktop Theme checkbox is off and the Night Vision Mode button clicked on, TheSkyX’s screen changes to red.